tgsmith61591/clust4j/README.md

 ### Evaluating performance
 All clustering algorithms that implement `Classifier` can also be scored.
-Supervised and unsupervised methods are scored in different manner.
+Supervised and unsupervised methods are scored in different manners.
 If we want to score the `NearestCentroid` model we fit above:

 ```java
 // implicitly uses ground truth and predicted labels